Is this England's best-ever Test attack as Stuart Broad closes in on 500 wickets?

 In fact, England's mistake in dropping Broad for the first Test of the series at The Ageas Bowl said more about their desperation to find a spot for Archer in the side than it did about any waning faith in Stuart's skills - skills he has emphatically proven he still possesses, with 14 wickets at 10.50 since.

-Broad was the star of the show on Sunday morning, taking all four remaining West Indies first-innings wickets to fall, as the others looked a little off form, but all four were certainly firing prior to tea on Saturday.
+Broad was the star of the show on the third morning of the Test, taking all four remaining West Indies first-innings wickets to fall, as the others looked a little off form, but all four were certainly firing prior to tea on day two.

 In the first 25 overs of their reply to England's 369, the West Indies stumbled their way to 59-3 in the face of some supremely skilful spells from England's fearsome foursome; Anderson, Broad and Archer all chipping in with a wicket but, all of them, as well as Woakes, could conceivably have taken many more.